Frequently Asked Questions

 Safari on Mac OS (OS X)

-- Note: for older OS X versions back to 10.7, you can try to use the most recent versions of Chrome or Firefox, which are available on that system.
+- Note: for older OS X versions back to 10.8, you can try to use the most recent versions of Chrome or Firefox being available on that system.

 - Note: you can not use Safari to make your own recordings in the Orthograph Module Editor or Coach, because Apple did not implement microphone usage for Safari.
 Use one of the browsers mentioned below instead.

 Android (e.g. tablets by Samsung): Android 4.4 or later (with Chrome)

 Chrome: 45 or later

 Firefox: 51 or later

 Orthograph works with Internet Explorer 11, but Calcularis does not.
 We do not recommend the usage of Internet Explorer, because this browser does not fully support HTML 5 and Microsoft does not update it anymore (except for security patches).
 Please use Microsoft Edge instead.

 Who our programs are for

 Dybuster is designed to provide special assistance for students with dyscalculia or dyslexia in the form of its motivational learning systems.
 Numerous studies have proven the effectiveness of these systems and have demonstrated the considerable progress achieved by those with learning difficulties.